 Spain is one of the top 3 most visited countries in the world, there are beautiful places to visit, stunning beaches to relax, the weather is amazing… But being honest, the main reason why so many people want to go to Spain is its food!

-Types of Spanish food
+Different types of Spanish food

-The best Spanish food recipes!
+The best Spanish food recipes list!

 In traditionalspanishfood.com we have been studying and learning about the foods in Spain to make sure you get to try the best ones.
 Below we are going to show you our Spanish foods list with the best plates and its recipes.
+If you click in each of the Spanish food names, you will find an article with the exact recipe.

-Of course, Churros had to rank 1st in this list of the best Spanish food.
+Of course, Churros had to rank 1st in this list of the popular Spanish food.
 Churros are known everywhere in the world, even Mexicans have their own churros, and of course we all love them.

 You can eat them for breakfast, as a snack or as a dessert with a hot cup of chocolate.
 Many people tend to think churros are hard to make and take a lot of time, but they are super simple, and you can make them at home too!